 I study biomineralisation and the chemistry of biogenic carbonates.
-I maintain a sophisticated aquarium facility for the culture of tropical corals and other organisms over variable seawater pCO2, alkalinity and temperature scenarios.
+I maintain an aquarium facility for the culture of tropical corals and other organisms over variable seawater pCO2, alkalinity and temperature scenarios.
 My current research interests include:

 Calcium carbonate precipitation in simulated biological environments: I investigate controls on biomineralisation by precipitating inorganic calcium carbonates in vitro whilst varying, for example, dissolved inorganic carbon chemistry, pH and biomolecules.